Deep learning of phase transitions with minimal examples

-Given the ambiguity of assigning a pseudocritical temperature, it may be illuminating to spot phase changes without having a physically motivated order parameter in mind.
-One approach is to use deep learning methods \cite{Goodfellow2016}.
-Deep learning and artificial neural networks have proven to be particularly well suited for phase classification tasks and locating critical points in classical spin systems, for both supervised and unsupervised learning, using a variety of architectures; see e.g.~\cite{Carrasquilla:2016oun, Wang:2016nmn, vanNieuwenburg:2016zsd, Hu:2017wey, Wetzel:2017olt, Foreman:2018ktj, Cossu:2018pxj, ShibaFunai:2018aaw, Walker:2020hiq, Han:2022mhy, Bae:2024}.
-For studies of classical spin systems that use supervised learning, one typically trains the deep learning model on multiple ensembles below and above the critical temperature $T_{\mathrm{c}}$.
+Given the ambiguity of demarcating a critical threshold, it may be illuminating to spot phase changes without specifying a physically motivated observable ahead of time.
+One approach is to use machine learning.
+Machine learning, especially neural networks (NN), has proven to be particularly well suited for phase classification tasks and locating critical points in classical spin systems, for both supervised and unsupervised learning, using a variety of architectures; see e.g.~\cite{Carrasquilla:2016oun, Wang:2016nmn, vanNieuwenburg:2016zsd, Li:2017xaz, Hu:2017wey, Wetzel:2017olt, Rodriguez-Nieva:2018cbl, Foreman:2018ktj, Cossu:2018pxj, ShibaFunai:2018aaw, Tan:2019eih, Bachtis:2020dmf, Walker:2020hiq, Han:2022mhy, Bae:2024, Li:2025rbf}.
+For studies of classical spin systems that use NNs with supervised learning, one typically trains the NN on multiple ensembles below and above the critical temperature $\Tc$.
 These ensembles consist of configurations generated through Markov chain Monte Carlo (MCMC) simulations \cite{Gilks1995}.
-Configurations for ensembles with $T<T_{\mathrm{c}}$ are labeled ``ferromagnetic", while ensembles with $T>T_{\mathrm{c}}$ are labeled ``paramagnetic".
+Configurations for ensembles with $T<\Tc$ are labeled ``ferromagnetic", while ensembles with $T>\Tc$ are labeled ``paramagnetic".

-In the context of a crossover, this approach presents the inherent difficulty that there is no unique $T_{\mathrm{c}}$, and therefore such a labeling is ambiguous in the region where the phase changes.
+In the context of a crossover, this approach presents the inherent difficulty that there is no unique $\Tc$, and therefore such a labeling is ambiguous in the region where the phase changes.
 Moreover, training using many temperatures presents a significant computational burden that grows with the number of examples.
 To circumvent these issues without using unsupervised learning, we consider a convolutional neural network (CNN) \cite{Goodfellow2016} trained only at $T=0$ and $T=\infty$, where the system is unambiguously ferromagnetic and paramagnetic, respectively.
-Moreover, rather than generating these two ensembles using MCMC simulations, we use the system's known infinite-volume characteristics to create ensembles of exact magnetizations $|m|=1$ and $m=0$.
+Rather than generating these two ensembles using MCMC simulations, we use the system's known infinite-volume characteristics to create ensembles of exact magnetizations $|m|=1$ and $m=0$.
 This approach has the further advantage of significantly reducing the computational effort required for training, which is especially important when studying systems where each site is associated with large numbers of continuous degrees of freedom.
 A similar strategy was applied in Ref.~\cite{Li:2017xaz} to a CNN with a variety of 2-$d$ Potts models with $q$ states from $q=2$ to $q=10$.
 There, they trained only on each model's theoretical $T=0$ configurations and were able to distinguish when a model's transition was of first or second order.